 Canadian guideline: All women without contraindication should be physically active throughout pregnancy

 Interested in the benefits, indications and contraindications for physical activity throughout pregnancy?
-Please read this guideline and follow the link.
+Please read the summary of findings from the Canadian guidelines for physical activity during pregnancy and follow the link.

 More than half of pregnant women are on sick leave during pregnancy, most frequently reported cause is lumbopelvic pain.
 Facilitating job adjustments and exercise gym may prevent sick leave in late pregnancy